 The sixth habit is to scribe, which means to journal and to write.
 Journaling is the perfect way to practice self-care and to reflect on your life.
 It will help to release any stress and let go of any negative thoughts or worries which are on your mind.
 Use your journal to manage your thoughts, you can do this by writing down your feelings, ideas or goals.
 If you’re stuck for ideas, here are some journaling prompts for self-reflection and self-discovery.

-One of my favourite things about The Miracle Morning is that it can be aligned with your goals and dreams.
+One of my favourite things about The Miracle Morning* is that it can be aligned with your goals and dreams.
 You can mix it up every so often to keep it new and exciting.
-I’ve tried a variety of morning routines, some for when I have one hour to spare and the others when I have only twenty to thirty minutes.
+I’ve tried a variety of morning routines, some for when I have one hour to spare and others for when I have only twenty to thirty minutes.

 [Days 1-10] Phase One: Unbearable

-I think Elrod is spot on when he writes that the first few days of a habit can be easy and exciting but as soon as the newness wears off, reality sets in.
+The first few days of a habit can be easy and exciting but as soon as the newness wears off, reality sets in.
 You hate it, it’s painful and it’s not fun anymore.
 Making the first ten days “feel almost unbearable” If you are prepared for the first ten days, if you can understand that initially it will be challenging but only temporary, then you are on the road to success.

 [Days 11-20] Phase Two: Uncomfortable

 Phase two is considerably easier than the first ten days.
 You’ve started to get use to your new habit but you still need to be disciplined and committed.
 While your new habit is no longer unbearable it’s still easy to fall back to old behaviours.
 Keep going, “you’ve already gone from unbearable to uncomfortable.”